Back to School Blog – Part 2

 Learning Progressions are at the core of Renaissance Learning’s mission to accelerate learning.
 Awareness of Learning Progressions can support you in tailoring teaching and learning to focus on the most critical skills for accelerated learning for all.

 Learning Progressions, reported in the Instructional Planning Report, can start this process by identifying the precise level each student has attained and what, from the vast range of skills set out in the National Curriculum, are key to driving progress.

-Figure 1 – Star Reading – Instructional Planning Report
+Figure 1 – Star Reading – Instructional Planning Report (click to enlarge)

 Research has shown that learning to perform specific tasks happens consistently over a predictable amount of time.
 Students’ thinking becomes more sophisticated as they respond to teaching and experience in and out of school.
 Learning progressions reflect this typical process.